There are only a handful of places within the Arctic Circle that are in any way

 brewery, and to the best of my knowledge, Burger King.
 Although well within the sub-polar

 zone, it gets quite mild summers due to the lingering effects of the

 but winters are still punishingly cold.
 It is one of the best places on earth for viewing the

 I was really surprised that such a relatively civilised place could exist so far north, yet

 Tromsø is a remarkably well equipped modern city, with plenty of attractions.
-By road it's
+We stayed at the very cosy

 is not known as a budget destination, and Tromsø was no exception, so just a few days was

 sufficient to check it out.
-We went in a February, when it was still a good minus 15 degrees,
+We went in a February, when it was still a good minus fifteen degrees,

 but there was a reasonable length of daylight.